DETAILED ACTION

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

 Claim(s) 1-20 are rejected under 35 U.S.C.
-102(a)(1) and 102 (a)(2) as being anticipated by Mok (WO 2009117614).
+103 as being anticipated by Mok (WO 2009117614) in view of Chang (US 10084465).

-As to claim 1, Mok discloses (see image below, and note that each output stage houses each element, but only one element was labelled for clarity of the image) A single inductor multiple output (SIMO) converter comprising: an inductor having an inductor input terminal and an inductor output terminal; a plurality of output switches including respective input terminals and respective output terminals, said respective input terminals of the plurality of output switches being electrically connected to the inductor output terminal, said output terminals of the plurality of output switches being electrically connected to corresponding ones of a plurality of loads; and a transient enhancement loop (TEL), said TEL including a code generator (comparators are 1bit ADCs) and a plurality of current sources, said code generator to detect a load transient event associated with one or more of the loads and activate at least one of the plurality of current sources, said plurality of current sources including respective source transistors and respective sink transistors electrically connected between respective ones of the output terminals of the plurality of output switches and corresponding ones of the plurality of loads, said respective source transistors being electrically connected to a source voltage, said respective sink transistors being electrically connected to a ground terminal.
+As to claim 1, Mok discloses (see image below, and note that each output stage houses each element, but only one element was labelled for clarity of the image) A single inductor multiple output (SIMO) converter comprising: an inductor having an inductor input terminal and an inductor output terminal; a plurality of output switches including respective input terminals and respective output terminals, said respective input terminals of the plurality of output switches being electrically connected to the inductor output terminal, said output terminals of the plurality of output switches being electrically connected to corresponding ones of a plurality of loads; and a transient enhancement loop (TEL), said TEL including a code generator (comparators are 1bit ADCs) and a plurality of current sources, said code generator to detect a load transient event associated with one or more of the loads and activate at least one of the plurality of current sources, said plurality of current sources including respective source transistors and respective sink transistors electrically connected between a respective one of the output terminals of the plurality of output switches and a corresponding one of the plurality of loads, said respective source transistors being electrically connected to a source voltage, said respective sink transistors being electrically connected to a ground terminal.

 PNG